All of our content is written by humans, not robots. Learn More

 Sketchy Apps

 The adage for free social media platforms or apps is, “If they don’t charge you for the product, you are the product.”
 There’s a library’s worth of writing about how Facebook and Google sell user data.
+And only specific situations allow you to get your personal information deleted from Google.
 However, apps that aren’t cultural touchstones can still spy on you, especially if you permit them to do so.

 Favorite targets for malware and spyware are simple apps with offerings for “free” wallpapers or ringtones, and novelty camera apps like FaceApp.
 Even apps from well-rated developers may still be malicious.
 Look out for these red flags: